When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Variations: Rudar

-• Popularity: Rudhir is popular in India but rare elsewhere.
+• Popularity: Rudhir is popular in India but has never charted in the United States.

 Strong, Mythical, Exotic